quentinlegot/quentinlegot/README.md

 **General Kenobi !**

-I'm Quentin, a 22 years old French student.
+I'm Quentin, a 23 years old French student.

-I validated my computer science bachelor in 2022 at Université de Caen Normandie and I'm now working in a master's degree in computer science in a Network speciality at Université de Rennes 1 since september 2022.
+I validated my computer science bachelor in June 2022 at Université de Caen Normandie and I'm now working in a master's degree in computer science in a Network speciality at Université de Rennes 1 since september 2022.

-## Known programming languages, Framework and others technologies:
+## Known programming languages, Framework and others technologies

-About programming language: Rust, Java, Python, Javascript, SQL, HTML/CSS for the ones I'm the most confortable
+About programming language: Rust, Java, Python, Javascript, SQL, HTML/CSS for the ones I'm the most confortable but I konw some more

 In term of technologies and Framework:

-- Docker
+- Docker, Ansible, Kubernetes
 - RabbitMQ

 - JUnit, JavaFX, JOGL, Gradle for Java
-- numpy, seaborn, plotly, pandas, Discord.py for Python
+- numpy, matplotlib, pandas, Discord.py for Python
 - Electron.js, Vue.js, React and React-Native for Javascript
 - Tokio, Tauri for Rust

-Currently learning Kubernetes and ArgoCD by myself
+- Gin for Golang

 **[Projects I worked on](https://quentinlegot.github.io/projects.html)**